 During the recent time of the COVID-19 pandemic our district has additional financial concerns.
 These include purchasing technology for our students to maintain a one to one ratio, additional PPE and cleaning/sanitizing, loss of learning, and many other factors that were considered and had a financial burden as part of the resolution.
 Currently, the federal government has passed several acts that are providing financial support for several of the additional costs due to the pandemic.
 Our district is receiving a substantial amount of funding through federal funds.
 These funds have assisted with the additional technology purchases and PPE supplies.
 However, these funds are limited to specific years and have guidelines on their usage.
 Our district used a portion of these funds towards a much needed HVAC with bipolar ionization upgrades to assist with improved ventilation and mitigation of germs.
 Using the funds for these one-time costs will assist with lowering future debt payments.
 However, using these funds for items/services that need to continue brings tough decisions upon the district once the funding ends.
-Will the district be able to maintain/sustain current offerings without the federal funding?
-Is a question/concern leading into the 2024-25 school year.
 Our district has a high percentage dependency upon state subsidy.
-If state subsidy does not increase annually at a rate equal to our expenditures growth, our current financial status may double in deficit.
+The state subsidy has increased annually which has been an assistance to maintain programs and address the needs of our students.